JeffIrwin/syntran/README.md

     syntran$

 Logical keywords `true`, `false`, `not`, `and`, and `or` are like Fortran's (e.g. `.true.`) but without the dots.
 Note that they are lower case-sensitive, unlike Python (e.g. `True`).

-Variable declaration syntax uses the [`let` keyword](https://doc.rust-lang.org/std/keyword.let.html) as in Rust.
-This is also somewhat similar to JavaScript, except there is no `var` keyword.